-As a diabetic, quick access to medical advice and appropriate medication is indispensable.
-Our competent doctors in our Avi Medical practices will clarify with you during your first consultation which symptoms are bothering you and will find the right therapy for you.
+As a diabetic, quick access to medical advice and appropriate medication is essential.
+Our competent doctors in our Avi Medical practices will clarify with you during your first consultation which symptoms are bothering you and will find the appropriate therapy for you.

 Symptoms such as rapid and noticeable weight loss, increased urination, pronounced thirst or abdominal pain raise suspicion of this disease.
-If you experience these symptoms, a quick appointment with a doctor for further clarification is advisable.
+If you experience these symptoms, it is advisable to make an appointment with your doctor as soon as possible for further clarification.
 Because this form of diabetes can quickly lead to a life-threatening situation.

 The consequences of non-treatment are a metabolic derailment (ketoacidosis), which can be fatal.
-But vessels, organs and nerves can also be damaged.
+Blood vessels, organs and nerves can also be damaged.

 With a simple blood test, it can be clarified whether the corresponding symptoms are actually due to diabetes mellitus.
 In order to avoid long-term consequences of chronically high blood sugar levels, it is necessary to ensure good blood sugar control by means of an insulin therapy that is individually tailored to you.
 An additional connection to a diabetology practice is recommended.
 We will be happy to help you find a suitable practice and are always in close contact with them about your therapy.

 In intensified insulin therapy (ICT), patients inject long-acting insulin once or twice a day.
-In addition to meals, an extra dose of rapid-acting insulin is given.
+In addition to meals, an extra dose of rapid-acting insulin is administered.

 Affected people must regularly check their blood sugar and estimate the carbohydrate content of the meal in order to calculate the sufficient amount of insulin.
 Training, which is done after diagnosis, teaches the necessary basics.